So, you have an apartment for rent but wonder what the best way would be to advertise it.

 The data generated by Walkscore can also be used on other websites to further promote certain neighborhoods and properties.

-For that, they offer a widget you can include into your website.
+For that, they offer a widget you can include on your website.

 Can we already conclude which of the above is the “best”?